1jour1vin

 About the estate:

-Described as a "superb vineyard garden, clinging to the back of the Dentelles de Montmirail," the Les Pallières estate, owned by the Brunier family and the famous Kermit Lynch, produces the finest Gigondas wines in the appellation, vintage after vintage.
-Facing north, no less than 110 hectares are planted with Grenache, Syrah, Cinsault, Mourvèdre, Clairette, and Bourboulenc grape varieties, with a very high limestone content.
-The Les Terrasses du Diable cuvée comes from the higher plots, while Les Racines comes from the vines surrounding the old farm, where the terroir is more clayey.
+Described as a “superb vineyard garden, nestled against the Dentelles de Montmirail,” the Les Pallières estate—owned by the Brunier family and the renowned Kermit Lynch—produces, vintage after vintage, the appellation’s finest Gigondas wines.
+Facing due north, no fewer than 110 hectares are planted with Grenache, Syrah, Cinsault, Mourvèdre, Clairette, and Bourboulenc, with a very high limestone content.
+The Les-Terrasses-du-Diable cuvée comes from the higher-altitude plots, while Les-Racines comes from the vines surrounding the old farmhouse, where the soil is more clay-rich.

 Guide des Vins Gault & Millau